dollarshaveclub/monitor/README.md

 - Run our monitors every minute instead of every 5 minutes
 - Test our monitoring scripts, both API and Browser scripts, outside of New Relic's console.
 We were unable to do this with our Terraform setup.
 - Use these monitoring scripts as tests for our Dynamic QA environments (our version of [Heroku Review Apps](https://devcenter.heroku.com/articles/github-integration-review-apps))
-  - Additionally, we can develop monitors as the same time as our features, allowing us to develop and merge them at once.
+  - Additionally, we can develop monitors alongside our features, allowing us to develop and merge them simultaneously.
 We no longer have conflicts between our codebase and our monitors.
 - Able to easily create and manage hundreds of monitors, which is difficult with Terraform (excessive copy pasta) and any UI-based monitors

-Because our monitors only use 1 CircleCI container, we essentially pay less than $50/month for unlimited monitors as long those monitors run in less than 1 minute.
-Some downsides to this setup is:
+Because our monitors only use 1 CircleCI container, we essentially pay less than $50/month for unlimited monitors (as long as they run in less than 1 minute).
+Some downsides to this setup:

 - Contention with your other tests.
 If you run out of CircleCI 2 containers, your monitors will queue then run in bursts.
-- May not be as fast as running monitors as Kubernetes jobs as CircleCI does many commands like `npm install` on every build, which could be slower than just pulling a docker container.
+- May not be as fast as running monitors as Kubernetes jobs because CircleCI does many commands like `npm install` on every build, which could be slower than just pulling a Docker container.
-  However, having a CircleCI UI is a lot better.
+  However, having a CircleCI UI is preferable.

 What about features other monitoring solutions provide?